 Cheap Hotels in Port Isaac

-Set within a 16th-century coaching inn, The Cornish Arms is located in the traditional village of Pendoggett, on the North Cornwall coast, 2.5 miles to the traditional fishing village of Port Isaac.
+Set within a 16th-century coaching inn, Cornish Arms Inn Port Isaac 2 miles is located in the traditional village of Pendoggett, on the North Cornwall coast, 2.5 miles to the traditional fishing village of Port Isaac.
 There is free parking.
 All rooms have en suite bathrooms.
-The Cornish Arms offers freshly prepared meals, using locally sourced ingredients.
+Cornish Arms Inn Port Isaac 2 miles offers freshly prepared meals, using locally sourced ingredients.
 The bar serves a range of cask ales, along with craft ales and ciders, including gluten-free options.
-Displaying traditional slate floors, wooden beams and log burners, The Cornish Arms aims to provide a welcoming atmosphere, with old world charm.
+Displaying traditional slate floors, wooden beams and log burners, Cornish Arms Inn Port Isaac 2 miles aims to provide a welcoming atmosphere, with old world charm.
 The property is set close to a coastal path and offers easy access to beaches known for surfing and swimming.
 St Kew Golf Course is less than a 10-minute drive away.
 Cornwall's Crealy Adventure Park and Padstow can be reached in 30 minutes by car, while the Eden Project is 20 miles away.

 Hotels in Port Isaac